neondatabase/website/content/docs/guides/liquibase-workflow.md

 2. Click **New Branch** to open the branch creation dialog.
 3. Enter a name for the branch.
 Let's call it `dev1`.
 4. Leave `main` selected as the parent branch.
 This is where you created the `blog` database.
 5. Leave the remaining default settings.
-Creating a branch from **Head** creates a branch with the latest data, and a compute endpoint is required to connect to the database on the branch.
+Creating a branch from **Head** creates a branch with the latest data, and a compute is required to connect to the database on the branch.
 6. Click **Create Branch** to create your branch.

 ## Retrieve your Neon database connection strings